 Sponsors approach you because you have an audience they want to reach.
 And, at the end of the day, these brands are looking to drive additional sales.
 To be a great partner, your job is to create content that gets your readers excited about the brands you post about.
-To be a great partner, you should be an expert in creating content that actually motivates your fans to try out and buy the products and services you recommend.
+You should also be an expert in creating content that actually motivates your fans to try (and buy) the products and services you recommend.

-There are four main components of a great sponsored review that drive sales:
+There are five main components to creating a great sponsored review to drive sales:

 The review is authentic

 The review provides real value and tells an effective story

 There’s a clear call to action

 The post abides by FTC disclosure laws

 The recommendation extends over time

 In this guide, we’ll show you how to write compelling sponsored posts that your readers will love and will make you a great brand ambassador and partner.

 Making your review authentic